7 Addiction Myths About Teens and Their Parents

 Addiction is compulsive, not voluntary.
 At a certain point, voluntary actions are eclipsed by psychological compulsion and psychical needs.
 Getting high is no longer the focus; staying “well” and avoiding withdrawal symptoms become the main goal.
 Parents don’t strive to see their teenagers think or behave compulsively.
 In truth, seeing a child fall prey to the clutches of drugs is heartbreaking for parents and should never be dismissed as a simple sign of “bad” behavior.

 Full-blown addiction does not acknowledge discipline, rules or authority.
 Even stern disciplinary action on behalf of the parents cannot control teenage addiction-influenced thoughts and behaviors.
 Simply put; you can be the strictest parent in town, but that won’t protect your teen from being susceptible to drug-related peer pressure or curiosity.
 What you can do, however, is establish an open line of communication with your teenager, set reasonable expectations and house rules and make sure you’re consistently playing an active role in his or her daily life.

 - Myth #4 The Parents Must Have Set a Bad Example

 From prescription drugs to cleaning supplies, drugs and mind-altering substances are everywhere.
 Drugs are in the schools, in the media and on plastered all over billboard advertisements.
-A teenager who abuses drugs is not a direct reflection of his or her home life.
+A teenager addicted to alcohol or who abuses drugs is not a direct reflection of his or her home life.
 Though you can control what goes on under your own roof, parents cannot be held accountable for the outside world.

 - Myth #5 The Parents Should’ve Been Paying More Attention